 I would like to praise the TASIS team for providing our daughter a once-in-a-lifetime experience!
 All was highly organized, the campus and town of Lugano were spectacular, the staff friendly and helpful.
 We are very pleased with her experience at TASIS Switzerland.

 Hike the Jungfrau.
 Sketch in Venice.
 Climb a glacier.
 Eat in Rome.
 Explore Nice.
 Go canyoning, whitewater rafting, or kayaking.
-With a location in the heart of Europe, the TSP travel program introduces you to beautiful and exciting destinations—from the Italian lakes to the Swiss Alps to the Mediterranean coast.
+With a location in the heart of Europe, the HSP travel program introduces you to beautiful and exciting destinations—from the Italian lakes to the Swiss Alps to the Mediterranean coast.

 The trips, the people, the languages—it’s all special.
 TASIS is a part of the world where all people can come and learn about themselves.

-Afternoons at TSP are devoted to sports, the arts, travel excursions, outdoor adventures, and other activities.
+Afternoons at HSP are devoted to sports, the arts, travel excursions, outdoor adventures, and other activities.
 Go windsurfing, paddleboarding, sailing, or swimming on the Italian lakes; play tennis, soccer, basketball, or volleyball; or improve your fitness and flexibility with yoga or Pilates.
 Dance, drama, film production, and musical theater options are also available and culminate with performances during the Summer Arts Festival.

 The memories that TASIS leaves in my life keep me coming back year after year.
 It's such an experience to come here every summer.
 Every time I come here I leave with bright emotions in my soul.
 I come back and the memories hit me.
 This is my family now.